-A summary is shown in the table below.
-Each scenario is described in detail in subsections below.
+A summary is shown in the following table.
+Each scenario is described in more detail in subsections below.
 It is not recommended that the Ocular driver (highlighted in the table) be installed on new installations; the Elo touch driver is recommended as a replacement.